 Through our English Works campaign, we elevate immigrants’ own voices among employers, community leaders, students, unions, and educators to advocate for greater public and private investment in English language learning programs.

-English for New Bostonians was founded in 2001 as a public-private program of the Boston Mayor’s Office for Immigrant Advancement and Office of Workforce Development to address the urgent need for English for speakers of other languages (ESOL) classes for Boston’s burgeoning immigrant population.
+English for New Bostonians was founded in 2001 as a public-private-community collaborative spearheaded by the Boston Mayor’s Office for Immigrant Advancement and Office of Workforce Development to address the urgent need for English for speakers of other languages (ESOL) classes for Boston’s burgeoning immigrant population.
 In 2008, we launched the English Works campaign to raise public awareness of the importance of learning English for immigrants, their families and employers, and our communities.
 In 2014, we incorporated as an independent non-profit and greatly expanded our work with private employers, particularly those in the healthcare, manufacturing, hospitality, and retail industries, which employ significant numbers of immigrants.